dhcgn/iot-ephemeral-value-store/README.md

 - Data is stored for a configurable duration before being deleted.
 - The server can be run on a local network or in the cloud.

+## Self-Hosted Info Website

+The iot-ephemeral-value-store server includes a self-hosted info website that provides valuable information about the server's status, usage, and API.
+This website is automatically available when you run the server and can be accessed at the root URL (e.g., `http://127.0.0.1:8088/`).

+### Features of the Info Website

+1. **Getting Started Guide**: Provides example URLs for uploading, downloading, and deleting data, customized with a generated key pair for immediate use.

+2. **Server Settings**: Displays important server configuration information, including:
+   - Software Version
+   - Software Build Time
+   - Data Retention Period

+3. **Server Stats**: Shows real-time statistics about server usage:
+   - Server Uptime
+   - Download/Upload Counts (since start and last 24 hours)
+   - HTTP Error Counts
+   - Rate Limit Hit Count

+4. **Rate Limit Stats**: Provides information about rate limiting, if applicable.

+5. **API Usage Guide**: Offers a quick reference for using the server's API, including:
+   - Creating Key Pairs
+   - Uploading Data
+   - Downloading Data (JSON and Plain Text)
+   - Advanced Patch Usage

+This self-hosted info website serves as a dashboard and quick-start guide, making it easier for users to understand and interact with the iot-ephemeral-value-store server.

 ## Diagrams

 ### Simple